Shoot-to-root/Software_Testing/Labs/Lab 8/README.md

-# Lab 8: Fuzz testing
+# Software Testing Lab 8

-這是簡單的 bmp format 灰階轉換程式，裡面好像有隱藏的弱點會讓程式出問題，麻煩你用模糊測試找到問題，並幫我修復他。

-繳交:學號.zip

-內容:
+Fuzz Testing

+Find the vulnerability in a simple RGB to Grey converter and fix it.

-- poc : 會造成問題的輸入
+- poc : input that causes error
-- bmp_lib.c ： 你修復好的程式碼
+- bmp_lib.c ： fixed code
-  - 所改的程式碼前面一行加個 //Fix
+  - add //Fix in front of fixed code
-- 學號.pdf : 裡面寫是啥原因造成這個問題的

-如果你想公開你修復好的程式碼，麻煩等作業繳交期限截止後，感謝。